Dacotah Territory Muzzle Loaders - Documents

 Article IX.
 Amendments

 1. These By-laws may be amended or altered by a two-thirds vote of the Board and by a majority of the members at any regular or special meeting, providing the notice of the meeting includes the proposals for amendments.
-Any proposed amendment of alterations shall be submitted to the Board or the members in writing, at least ten days prior to the meeting at which they are to be acted upon.
+Any proposed amendment or alteration shall be submitted to the Board or the members in writing, at least ten days prior to the meeting at which they are to be acted upon.

 2. Said amendment must first pass a two-thirds vote of the Board before being submitted to the general membership.